 - Children’s: Children are at the heart of what we do, and that is our main focus.
 With this word being the largest in our logo, it focuses on that sentiment.
 The font is clean and has open spaces that convey strength and forward thinking.
 Upper and lowercase rounded letters are friendly and soft, symbolizing the care we provide every day to families.
 It also connects to our history as Children’s Free Hospital, which was founded in 1892.

 - Norton: Written in the same font as that of our parent brand, Norton Healthcare, it’s the connection to our organization and history.

-- Secondary line: “Hospital,” “Medical Center” and “Medical Associates” specify the location of the service.
+- Secondary line: “Hospital,” “Medical Center” and “Medical Group” specify the location of the service.